Types of Camera Lens Coatings | Exploring the Spectrum

 Avoid Harsh Cleaning Agents:

-• Avoid using harsh chemicals or alcohol-based cleaners on your lenses as they can damage the lens coatings.
+• Avoid harsh chemicals or alcohol-based cleaners on your lenses as they can damage the lens coatings.
 Stick to solutions specifically designed for lens cleaning.

 Store Properly: